 Undergraduate.
-The college offers curricula for four- or five-year degree programs: the Bachelor of Science in Design (B.S.D.) degree with majors in Architectural Studies, Graphic Design, Housing and Urban Development, Industrial Design, and Interior Design; the B.S. degree in Environmental Resources; the Bachelor of Science in Landscape Architecture degree; and the Bachelor of Science in Planning degree.
+The college offers curricula for four- or five-year degree programs: the Bachelor of Science in Design (B.S.D.) degree in Architectural Studies, Graphic Design, Housing and Urban Development, Industrial Design, and Interior Design; the B.S. degree in Environmental Resources; the Bachelor of Science in Landscape Architecture (B.S.L.A.) degree; and the Bachelor of Science in Planning degree.
 Applications for the B.S.D. degree in Design Science are not being accepted at this time.
+For more information, see the "College of Architecture and Environmental Design Baccalaureate Degrees and Majors" table.

-Each undergraduate program is divided into a lower-division and an upper-division program.
+Each undergraduate program is divided into lower-division and upper-division programs.
 Completion of a lower-division program does not guarantee advancement to an upper-division program.